About Caleb Birkhoff, LMFT

 I'm a San Francisco Bay Area based therapist who offers virtual care (telehealth counseling and psychotherapy online) in my back yard and across California.
 I strive to meet each individual with empathy, humor, and direct communication that addresses the presenting issue head on.
 Working collaboratively with you I prioritize taking a supportive role while also working towards a clear goal that we develop together.

-I began my therapeutic career working in a private practice setting and quickly realized I saw great value in being able to provide a safe space for individuals and families to feel heard and supported without judgment.
+I began my therapeutic career working in a private practice setting and quickly realized I saw great value in being able to provide a safe space for individuals, couples, and families to feel heard and supported without judgment.
 I furthered my therapeutic training in a residential setting, counseling teens and families and later transitioned to Kaiser Permanente’s Addiction Medicine Department where I have become a specialist working with individuals and families suffering with substance use disorders.

 What to Expect